6. Fair Value

 Loans held for investment

-HECM buyouts (nonperforming)The fair value of nonperforming repurchased loans is based on expected cash proceeds from the liquidation of the underlying properties and expected claim proceeds from HUD.
-These loans are valued utilizing a present value methodology that discounts estimated future cash flows over the life of the loan portfolio using WAL, CPR, loss frequency, loss severity, and discount rate.
+HECM buyouts (nonperforming)The fair value of repurchased loans is based on expected cash proceeds of the liquidation of the underlying properties and expected claim proceeds from HUD.
+The primary assumptions utilized in valuing nonperforming repurchased loans include WAL, CPR, loss frequency, loss severity, and discount rate.

 Termination proceeds are adjusted for expected loss frequencies and severities to arrive at net proceeds that will be provided upon final resolution, including assignments to the FHA.
 Historical experience is utilized to estimate the loss rates resulting from scenarios where FHA insurance proceeds are not expected to cover all principal and interest outstanding and, as servicer, the Company is exposed to losses upon resolution of the loan.